Creatine is a widely used and well-researched compound for bodybuilding.

 Creatine is present in all of us.
 Creatine is a substance that is present in abundance in the body.
 It is composed of three amino acids, arginine, glycine, and methionine, combined chemically to form the compound.

 The body requires creatine in order to energize muscles.
-Creatine assists in providing the muscles with the fuel they require to function.
+Creatine assists in providing the muscles with the fuel they require to function and muscle recovery.
 This compound is excellent for those who want to move quickly and explosively.
 Several studies have shown that creatine may improve sprint speed and overall deadlift strength, among other things.

 How Does Creatine Function?